 Complaints and Appeals

-VERTO’s Complaints and Feedback Policy is actively promoted to customers, clients and students via the VERTO Complaints and Feedback Brochure, VERTO website, induction documentation and the Student Handbook.
-Students are encouraged to complete the ‘Customer Complaints and Feedback Form’ should a grievance arise.
-The form is accessible by contacting 1300 4 VERTO.
+In the case a student wishes to lodge a complaint, they are encouraged to complete the ‘Customer Complaints and Feedback Form’.
+VERTO’s Complaints and Feedback Policy is available to customers, clients and students via the VERTO Complaints and Feedback Brochure, VERTO website, induction documentation and the Student Handbook.
+The Complaints and Feedback form is accessible by contacting 1300 4 VERTO.

 A low risk complaint can be actioned locally, whereas a high risk complaint will be referred directly to the Training Services Manager or the Chief Operating Officer (COO).
 An outline of the process is as follows: